-- I. Half credit classes credit will be denied if a student misses fourteen classes (15%) or higher. - II.
-Full credit classes credit will be denied if a student misses twenty-eight classes (15%) or higher. - III.
-If a student is legally absent, teachers at their design and discretion may allow students to make up the class. - IV.
-Students with properly excused absences, tardiness, and early departures for which the student has performed any assigned make-up work, assignments, and/or tests will not be counted as an absence for the purpose of determining the student's eligibility for course credit and the opportunity to complete the final examination. - V. Students who make up the actual class at another time will be credited with attending and will not be charged with an absence.
+I. Half credit classes - credit will be denied if a student misses fourteen classes (15%) or higher.

+II.
+Full credit classes - credit will be denied if a student misses twenty-eight classes (15%) or higher.

+III.
+Students with properly excused absences, tardiness, and early departures for which the student has performed any assigned make-up work, assignments, and/or tests will not be counted as an absence for the purpose of determining the student's eligibility for course credit and the opportunity to complete the final examination.

+IV.
 The 85% attendance requirement must be achieved one week prior to the first date of that courses final examination.
 Transfers and students re-enrolling after having dropped out will be expected to attend 85% of the scheduled class meetings during their time of enrollment.
 The procedures followed will be prorated according to their possible number of class meetings.